Bristol SU passes motion to support plant-based catering across university campus

 The AMM is the SU’s biggest democratic event, allowing for students to voice their opinions on different motions, and set up agendas for change.
 All students can submit motions, as well as vote on them during the meetings that happen annually.

-The success of the motion comes after a banner drop in Senate House on Monday.
-The banner read “Plant-based university end the climate crisis.”
+The success of the motion comes after a protest in Senate House on Monday, where a banner reading “Plant-based university end the climate crisis” was dropped.

 Agnes Sales, second year student at the University of Bristol said that the success of the motion highlights “students are willing to vote for no-nonsense climate solutions and set an example for the rest of the country to follow.”

 Various academic studies have suggested that switching to a plant-based diet would not only benefit the planet tenfold, but would be considerably cheaper.
-This is the message purported by plant-based universities, who on their website reference a 2018 Oxford study that showed 76 per cent of global farmland would be freed up for other purposes if we all adopted a plant-based diet.
+This is the message purported by plant-based universities, which on its website references a 2018 Oxford study that showed 76 per cent of global farmland would be freed up for other purposes if we all adopted a plant-based diet.

 Agnes referred to recent extreme weather across the world that she argues was “made much more likely by climate breakdown.”
 She added that “transitioning to plant-based food is so important.”